aosabook/500lines/flow-shop/chapter.md

     return candidates
 ````

+If we were to set the ```size``` parameter to be equal to the number of jobs, then every permutation would be considered and the best one selected.
+In practice, however, we need to limit the size of the subset to around 3 or 4.

 ## Heuristics

 A heuristic returns a single candidate permutation from a set of provided candidates.
 The heuristic is also given access to the problem data in order to evaluate which candidate might be preferred.

-The first heuristic we consider is **heur_random**.
-This heuristic randomly selects a candidate from the list of candidates without evaluating which one might be preferred:
+The first heuristic that we consider is **heur_random**.
+This heuristic randomly selects a candidate from the list without evaluating which one might be preferred:

 ````python
 def heur_random(data, candidates):